airbnb/javascript/react/README.md

 ## Basic Rules

   - Only include one React component per file.
-    - However, multiple [Stateless, or Pure, Components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions) are allowed per file. eslint rule: [`react/no-multi-comp`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-multi-comp.md#ignorestateless).
+    - However, multiple [Stateless, or Pure, Components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions) are allowed per file. eslint: [`react/no-multi-comp`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-multi-comp.md#ignorestateless).
   - Always use JSX syntax.
   - Do not use `React.createElement` unless you're initializing the app from a file that is not JSX.

 ## Class vs `React.createClass` vs stateless

-  - If you have internal state and/or refs, prefer `class extends React.Component` over `React.createClass` unless you have a very good reason to use mixins. [`react/prefer-es6-class`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prefer-es6-class.md)
+  - If you have internal state and/or refs, prefer `class extends React.Component` over `React.createClass` unless you have a very good reason to use mixins. eslint: [`react/prefer-es6-class`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prefer-es6-class.md)

     ```javascript
     // bad